diegozain/diegozain.github.io/index.md

 I am an applied mathematician interested in [numerical modelling](https://en.wikipedia.org/wiki/Computer_simulation), non-linear [inverse problems](https://en.wikipedia.org/wiki/Inverse_problem) & [optimization methods](https://en.wikipedia.org/wiki/Mathematical_optimization).
 My main focus is developing new high-resolution [exploration-geophysics](https://en.wikipedia.org/wiki/Exploration_geophysics) methods.

-I am currently a post-doc fellow at **Aarhus University** in the [Hydro-Geophysics Group](https://hgg.au.dk/) working on remmediation monitoring.
-Previously, I was in **Colorado School of Mines** in the [Geophysics Department](https://cwp.mines.edu/faculty/) working on joint-multiphysics, high-resolution inversions.
+I am currently a computational geophysicist at [AGS-Seequent](https://www.seequent.com/).
+Before that I was a post-doc fellow at **Aarhus University** in the [Hydro-Geophysics Group](https://hgg.au.dk/) working on remmediation monitoring.
+And before that, I was in **Colorado School of Mines** in the [Geophysics Department](https://cwp.mines.edu/faculty/) working on joint-multiphysics, high-resolution inversions.

 I have a Bachelors & [Masters](https://digitalcommons.mtu.edu/cgi/viewcontent.cgi?article=1806&context=etds) in Mathematics, and a [PhD](https://scholarworks.boisestate.edu/td/1642/) in Geophysics.
 Read more about it in my **[curriculum vitae](./diego-cv.pdf)** and my **[resume](./resume.pdf)**.